vapor-ware/synse-docs/docs/server/api.v3.md

 Stream reading data from the registered plugins.

-All plugins have the capability of caching their readings locally in order to maintain a higher resolution of state beyond the poll frequency which Synse Server may request at.
-This is particularly useful for push-based plugins, where we would lose the pushed reading if it were not cached.
+All plugins have the capability of caching their readings locally in order to maintain a higher resolution of reading state beyond the poll frequency which Synse Server may request at.
+This is particularly useful for push-based plugins where data may be lost if it is pushed more frequently than the poll interval.

-At the plugin level, caching read data can be enabled, but is disabled by default.
-Even if disabled, this route will still return data for every device that supports reading on each of the configured plugins.
-When read caching is disabled, this will just return a dump of the current state for all readings which is maintained by the plugin.
+Plugin reading caching is disabled by default, but can be [enabled in the plugin configuration](../sdk/user/configuration.md).
+When caching is disabled, this endpoint will return a dump of the current reading state held by the plugin.
+In this case, the `start` and `end` bounds are ignored, as there is no historical data to bound.

 ??? hint "Example"
     ***shell***